jonsag/ardHydroponic/README.md

 Select the 'TDS factor' variable using 'Button 2' and 'Button 3'.
 Enter the TDS factor of your known solution using 'Button 4' and 'Button 5'.
-The TDS value on the left of the screen will be updated whenever you push those buttons'.
+The TDS value on the left of the screen will be updated whenever you push those buttons.
 Save the new 'TDS factor' with a short press on 'Button 1'.

 Select the 'k value' variable using 'Button 2' and 'Button 3'.
 Step up and down 'k value' using 'Button 4' and 'Button 5'.
-The TDS value on the left of the screen will be updated whenever you push those buttons'.
+The TDS value on the left of the screen will be updated whenever you push those buttons.
 When the TDS value shown on screen correlates with your known solution save the 'k value' with a short press on 'Button 1'.

 ### pH value